Hamaas Abdul Khaalis: Hanafi Movement

-Khaalis met Tasibur Uddein Rahman and converted to Sunni Islam.
-Upon advice of his instructor, he infiltrated the Nation of Islam (NOI).
+Influenced by the popularity of Islam in the New York jazz scene, Khaalis joined the Nation of Islam and, in accordance with the group's rejection of "slave surnames," changed his name to Ernest 2X (also going by Ernest X or Ernest XX McGee).
 In 1954, at the suggestion of Malcolm X, Elijah Muhammad named Khaalis the National Secretary of the NOI, a position he held until 1957.
 Muhammad also sent him to Chicago to head the University of Islam.
-In an interview, Khaalis said, "Elijah once said that I was next in line to him, that it was me, not Malcolm X."
+In an interview, Khaalis said, "Elijah once said that I was next in line to him, that it was me, not Malcolm X." In 1959 he appeared on the television documentary The Hate That Hate Produced alongside Malcolm X, but by this time he had already left the Nation, denouncing the personality cult around Elijah Muhammad.